Kingdoms and Trading States of Africa 730-1590

 A country that was part of three West African empires that controlled trans-Saharan trade.
 Mali.
 Mali is a West African country known for its rich historical legacy as part of ancient empires like Ghana, Mali, and Songhai.

-The tenth Mansa of the Mali Empire, known as the wealthiest person of the Middle Ages
+the tenth Mansa of the Mali Empire, known as the wealthiest person of the Middle Ages

 Mansa Musa